akirafrlnc/RailsWebCrawler/README.md

 4. Filtering Operations:
 Implement filtering logic in the Rails application to filter entries based on title word count greater than 5 or less and ordering by comments/points.

-5. Code Organization: Follow Rails conventions and MVC pattern to ensure clean, well-structured code, avoiding repetition, and maintaining consistency.

-6. Version Control: Utilize Git for version control, maintaining a good commit history.

-7. Automated Testing: Implement automated tests using RSpec to validate the extracting and filtering operations.
+5. Testing: Implement automated tests using RSpec to validate the model, extracting and filtering operations.

-8.Documentation: Provide detailed documentation explaining key design decisions, code organization, and additional fields tracked for user interaction and crawler behavior.

-Consequences
+###Consequences

--By using the Nokogiri gem for web scraping in Rails, we ensure efficient data extraction from the website.
+- By using the Nokogiri gem for web scraping in Rails, we ensure efficient data extraction from the website.

--Storing data in a SQLite3 database allows for effective tracking of user interactions and crawler behavior.
+- Storing data in a SQLite3 database allows for tracking crawler behavior.

--Following Rails conventions and MVC pattern enhances code maintainability and readability.
--Automated testing with RSpec ensures the correctness of filtering operations and overall system reliability.
+- Automated testing with RSpec ensures the correctness of extracting and filtering operations.
--Detailed documentation and a ReadMe file provide clarity and guidance for users interacting with the Rails application.

 ## Overview